 The Disney/Kingdom Hearts Loops can be found here.
 The original compilation by founding threadhead MrEgret can be found here.
-The second compilation, by second threadhead Anon e Mouse Jr. (which revises and then continues the original) can be found here.
+The second compilation, by second threadhead Anon e Mouse Jr. (which revises and then continues the original) can be found here and here.

 The Disney/Kingdom Hearts Loops provide examples of:

 - Acid Reflux Nightmare: In Loop 15.4, Riley has a nightmare that she chalks up to the fact that she had broccoli pizza right before bed, something she immediately decides to stop doing.

 - Later on, in the Fused Loop with Phineas and Ferb where she and her emotions get the "Welcome to the multiverse" speech, Phineas and Ferb use the mind machine to enter Riley's mind with her.
 One of the things Riley does while freaking out over the fact that she's in her own mind is claim it's all a strange dream from eating too much broccoli.